lingchen2333/cvMatch/README.md

 - Python 3.9+ (for AI service)
 - Java 17+ and Maven (for backend)
 - OpenAI API key (for AI service)
+- Pinecone API key and index (for RAG vector database)

 ### Setup